iredmail/docs/howto/1-sign.dkim.signature.for.new.domain.md

 * Restart Amavisd service.

+Again, don't forget to ask your customer to add DKIM DNS record.

-## Use one DKIM key for all mail domains
+## Use one DKIM key for all mail domains without updating Amavisd config file

 For compatibility with dkim_milter the signing domain can include a '*' as a wildcard - this is not recommended as this way amavisd could produce